opencog/sensory/README.md

 These are the major efforts; there were half-a-dozen lesser efforts, including a soccer-playing robothon, held in Ethiopia.
-All of these failed, although all were educational: the robothon was explictly arranged by students in Ethiopia as a part of university coursework.
+All of these failed, although all were educational: the robothon was explicitly arranged by students in Ethiopia as a part of university coursework.

 All of these failed, in large part because not enough effort was